isabella232/invocable-apex/README.md

 # Packaged Apex classes to use Coveo APIs

-These were created to faciliate the use of Coveo APIs (SearchAPI and UsageAnalytics) from Apex.
+These were created to facilitate the use of Coveo APIs (SearchAPI and UsageAnalytics) from Apex.
 There are two main classes:

 ## CoveoSearch